gianisegatto/retry-operator/README.md

-This project provides a class RetryOperator to support retries in your application using RetyrTemplate and Java 8 Function.
+This project provides a class RetryOperator to support retries in your application using RetryTemplate and Java 8 Function.

 ## Building